EleutherAI/lm-evaluation-harness/docs/task_guide.md

 ## Filters

-Explain: What are filters?
-What is their place in the pipeline?

 A key component of the `lm-evaluation-harness` library is the `Filter` object.
 In a typical evaluation run of the harness, we take the formatted inputs and run them through our LM, with the appropriate output type (greedy or free-form generation, or loglikelihood-based comparative scoring).

 After getting scores or output text from our LM on each `Instance` or document in the dataset, we then need to feed these responses into a metric or scoring function to return scores to a user.